-Converting videos on iOS devices may sound strange, but with increasing performance of iDevices, especially iPad, it may be good to have handy converter when desktop computer/laptop is not present.
+Converting videos on iOS devices may sound strange, but with increasing performance of iOS devices, especially iPad Pro, it may be good to have handy converter when desktop computer/laptop is not present.
 Just look at performance of 12.9-inch iPad Pro – it has GPU faster than Intel Iris 5200 Pro and 4 GB RAM.
-Many converting apps needs Internet connection, because they send videos to remote server, where is converted, and then server sends it back to your iDevice.
+Many converting apps needs Internet connection, because they send videos to remote server, where are being converted, and then server sends it back to your iOS device.
 This is not the best way, especially on slow or limited (cellular) connection.
 Best app for video converting I found is iConv by Evan Hurst.

 You can import videos to iConv by “Open with…” or via Document Picker.
-Videos can be imported via iTunes or 3rd pary apps like iMazing too, but why we should convert convert on iDevice, when we have computer?
+Videos can be imported via iTunes or 3rd pary apps like iMazing too, but why we should convert convert on iOS device, when we have computer?

 Here is screenshot of iConv after launching: